 You can make yourself happier – and this doesn’t have to be a long-term ambition.
 You can start right now.
-In the next hour, check off as many of the following items as possible.
+In the next hour, check off as many of the following points as possible.
 Each of these accomplishments will lift your mood, as will the mere fact that you’ve tackled and achieved some concrete goals.

-2. Reach out to friends: make a lunch date or send an email to a friend you haven’t seen in a while.
+2. Reach out to friends: make a lunch date or send an email to a friend you haven’t seen in awhile.
 Having warm, close bonds with other people is one of the keys to happiness, so take the time to stay in touch.
 Somewhat surprisingly, it turns out that socializing boosts the moods not only of extroverts, but also of introverts.

 3. Rid yourself of a nagging task: answer a difficult email, purchase something you need, or call to make that dentist’s appointment.
 Crossing an irksome chore off your to-do list will give you a big rush of energy and cheer, and you’ll be surprised that you procrastinated for so long.